-Mission: The Workforce Development Committee (WDC) aims to positively impact the number of students pursuing engineering degrees and engage, retain, and cultivate an increasingly diverse membership within the organization.
-For more information on how to get involved in the Workforce Development Committee, contact Melissa Langowski at email@example.com or the chair of the committee, Jon Wacker at firstname.lastname@example.org.
+ACEC/MN's Workforce Development Committee (WDC) aims to positively impact the number of students pursuing engineering degrees and engage, retain, and cultivate an increasingly diverse membership within the organization.
+For more information on how to get involved in the Workforce Development Committee, contact Melissa Langowski at firstname.lastname@example.org or the co-chairs of the committee, Jon Wacker at email@example.com, or Ricky Kirchner at firstname.lastname@example.org.

 The following are resources and article summaries prepared by WDC: